ChrisVilches/Pokemon-Maze-Part-II/README.md

 Second line contains two numbers that represent the target cell.

+The third line must have a positive number with how many boulders it can break.

 After that, there can be any number of lines that represent each row of the map.

 ```